How To Create The Best Setup in F1 22 – Step By Step Guide

-That has changed in F1 22, as the suspension handling model has been changed dramatically.
+That approach hasn’t changed massively in F1 22, but the suspension handling model has been changed dramatically.
 2022 Formula 1 cars run much lower to the ground.
 This results in them having much firmer suspensions.

 Codemasters have reworked their entire suspension model to produce realistic results when changing the suspension and anti-roll bar setup in F1 22.

 How to set up our anti-roll bars in F1 22

 When approaching our anti-roll bar setup in F1 22, I would recommend running the rear ARBs softer than the front.
 This will give your car a more responsive front-end.

 I would suggest that you start to increase your front and rear ARBs together until your car starts to feel too twitchy.
 And then lower them a little from that point.
 Keep one eye on your tyre temperatures as well, as stiffer ARBs will increase tyre temps.

 - ARBs that are too stiff will make your car feel twitchy and hard to drive

 - Softer ARB setups will improve tyre wear